dplassgit/d2lang/docs/overview.md

 * `string`: immutable sequence of characters.
 There is no separate "character" type (as in Python)
 * `record`: user-defined structure (akin to C `struct`)
 * Arrays of any of the above types (except array)
-* `null`: Un-set value that can be used in place of a string, record or array.
+* `null`: an un-set value that can be used in place of a string, record or array.

-When defining an array, record or procedure, 'forward' references are allowed.
+When defining an array, record or procedure, "forward references" (references before definition) are allowed.

 ## Arithmetic

 All arithmetic must be type-consistent.
 As of now there is no implicit (or explicit) conversion between arithmetic types.

 The following operators are available: